avored/documentation/admin-attribute.md

 #### Edit a product attribute

-To Edit a product attribute Login to Admin area of Avored.
+To Edit a product attribute login to admin area of Avored.

 Shop=>Attribute=>Edit